 There is a deceptive bright spot with “Bring U Down” where Lil Nas X raps from the point of view of his haters, but the song is so mind-numbingly repetitive that there is barely any structure to the track.
 Then there’s “Rodeo,” a collaboration with Cardi B. On “Rodeo,” Lil Nas returns to the country style that made “Old Town Road” a record-breaking hit.
 Truthfully, the track is corny and a clear ploy for another hit.
 It follows the same formula as “Old Town Road” and Cardi offers a verse that sounds like a poor man’s mashup of her “Be Careful” and “MotorSport” verses.
 The entire track is a waste of space, like the vast majority of 7, but it will most likely be a hit.

 On 7, Lil Nas seems to try on different genres for the sake of being “different.”
 Blending genres can create moments of unadulterated musical genius, but the blending has to make sense.
-There is a logic and proper musicianship that Lil Nas X clearly lacks.
+There is a logic to all of this that seems haphazard and, quite frankly, lacking.
 His melodies often feel as if they are fighting with the beat, and there is lack of care for the craft in his music.
 There are times when he strikes gold (“Old Town Road”; “Panini”) and times when the songs feel fraudulent (“Bring U Down”; “Kick It”).
 Some will say it’s a triumph for the post-genre movement, but that doesn’t mean that it’s good music.

 Even if Lil Nas never has another hit, his social media prowess and the success of “Old Town Road” has him set for generations to come.
-Nevertheless, 7 is an absolute abomination and the EP never captures the magic of “Old Town Road.”
+Nevertheless, 7 is chock full of misses and the EP never captures the magic of “Old Town Road.”